Many or all companies we feature compensate us. Compensation and editorial

 • No need for a credit history or cosigner

-This may simplify your payments, but you extending the term of your loan can mean paying more interest over the life of the loan.
+This may simplify your payments, but extending the term of your loan can mean paying more interest over the life of the loan.
 Always consider your personal circumstances before opting for consolidation.

 Who’s eligible to consolidate federal student loans with Nelnet?